Giftd/giftd-php-client/README.md

-giftd-php-client
+Giftd API PHP Client
 ================

-Giftd API PHP client
+This repository contains a PHP Client for the API of Giftd.ru project.

+**Requirements**:
+PHP >= 5.2.0
+php-cURL extension

+Take a look at example.php to find usage examples.